DeanHaycox/AzureCloudSOC/README.md

 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

+## Security Controls
+For this project I have used and tried to map the following controls below.
+Some of them don't directly map.
+You will find as I did, the majority of the controls do pretty much the expact same thing, but they may differ in how they are implemented and callled.
+For example, PCI-DSS as a strict implementation of there controls.

+- NIST 800-53
+- CIS
+- Cyber essentials
+- ISO 27002
+- PCI-DSS

 ## Conclusion

 In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
 Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
 Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
 It is noteworthy that the number of security events and incidents were drastially reduced after the security controls were applied, demonstrating their effectiveness.